Parkm465/PlanetTerp-Review-Classifier/README.md

 # PlanetTerp-Review-Classifier
 ## Overview
-This project builds an NLP pipeline to analyze professor reviews from PlanetTerp and predict sentiment and ratings using a fine-tuned transformer model.
-The goal is to assess how well textual sentiment aligns with numerical ratings provided by users.
+This project builds a transformer-based NLP model to predict professor star ratings from textual reviews collected from PlanetTerp.
+The goal is to evaluate how effectively sentiment and contextual cues in reviews map to numeric ratings.

-## Motivation
+## Problem Statement
-Student reviews contain rich qualitative information that is not always captured by numeric ratings alone.
-This project explores whether modern transformer models can effectively learn sentiment signals and map them to rating scales.
+Given a written professor review, can a fine-tuned transformer model accurately predict the reviewer’s star rating?

 ## Data Collection
-- Pulled professor reviews from PlanetTerp using a public API
+- Reviews pulled using the **PlanetTerp public API**
-- Each review includes:
+- Dataset fields:
-  - Free-text feedback
+  - Review text
-  - User-assigned numerical rating
+  - User-provided star rating
+- Professors selected to ensure sufficient review counts and reduce extreme class imbalance

-## Methodology
+## Modeling Approach
-1. **Data Preprocessing**
+### Preprocessing
 - Cleaned and structured review text
-   - Tokenized text using Hugging Face tokenizers
+- Tokenized inputs using Hugging Face tokenizers

-2. **Modeling**
+### Model
+- Fine-tuned **DistilBERT** for multi-class classification
-   - Fine-tuned a pretrained transformer model using PyTorch
+- Trained using PyTorch and Hugging Face’s Trainer API
-   - Trained the model to perform sentiment / rating classification

-3. **Evaluation**
-   - Compared model predictions against user-provided ratings
-   - Analyzed mismatches between textual sentiment and numeric scores
+### Experimentation
+- Iterated on:
+  - Dataset composition to improve class balance
+  - Learning rates (5e-5 → 1e-5)
+- Evaluated training and validation loss trends to detect overfitting

+## Evaluation
+- Performance assessed using:
+  - Validation loss
+  - F1 score
+  - Confusion matrix analysis
+- Model performed best on extreme ratings but struggled with **mid-range and mixed-sentiment reviews**

+## Error Analysis
+Misclassifications often occurred in:
+- Longer reviews with both positive and negative sentiments
+- Reviews where numeric ratings conflicted with textual tone

 ## Tools & Technologies
 - Python